 Love the idea of decorative tiles but can’t pick a pattern?
 Go for patchwork tiles and you don’t have to.
 These usually feature a number of prints and designs in a limited colour palette, but if you’re feeling a little more adventurous why not opt for the multicoloured mosaic effect of Dolce Blue?
 Either way, lay the tiles at random and your new wall is guaranteed to be totally unique.

 Adding a simple repeating geometric design is a sure-fire way to create an eye-catching wall without dominating the space.
 Here, a simple blue motif brings a fresh touch to a modern bathroom, creating a contrast against the clean lines of the freestanding tub.
-Get a similar look using our Medina Blue Cubes porcelain tiles.

 Who hasn’t dreamt of an exposed brick wall in their home?
 Just pull back your plaster and if you’re lucky, the bricks behind will be a deep rich red, full of raw charm.
 Or that’s the idea, anyway.